metno/emep-ctm/README.md

 Details about the output files are described in Chapter 3 of the User Guide.

 ## Documentation
-The EMEP/MSC-W model is a chemical transport model developed at the Meteorological Synthesizing Centre - West (MSC-W) at the Norwegian Meteorological Institute (met.no).
+The EMEP MSC-W model is a chemical transport model developed at the Meteorological Synthesizing Centre - West (MSC-W) at the Norwegian Meteorological Institute (met.no).
 The EMEP model is a limited-area, terrain following sigma coordinate model